hazelcast/hazelcast-go-client/README.md

 require github.com/hazelcast/hazelcast-go-client v0.6.0
 ```

----

-## Note

-The master branch is the development branch for the upcoming version 1 of the client.
-Version 1 is currently in alpha stage:

-* CODE IN THIS BRANCH IS IN NO WAY SUPPORTED FOR ANY PRODUCTION USE.
-* API IN THIS BRANCH CAN CHANGE IN BREAKING WAYS AT ANY TIME.

-Your feedback and contribution are appreciated!
-Join us at [Hazelcast Community Slack](https://hazelcastcommunity.slack.com/channels/go-client)

----

 # Hazelcast Go Client

 Hazelcast is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.